-The first step is determining whether or not the country that you're visiting requires an international driving permit.
+The first step is determining whether or not the country that you're visiting requires an International Driving Permit (IDP).
 Show up without one and you could get turned around at the rental counter.
-And, since no two countries are the same when it comes to driving laws, the US State Department suggests checking with your country's embassy before you go.
+And, since no two countries are the same when it comes to driving laws, the US State Department suggests checking with the embassy of your destination country before you go.

 Learn the rules of the road

-Every country has its own driving rules so it's smart to do some basic homework on your destination before you ever climb behind the wheel -- especially if said wheel is on the wrong side of the car that you're accustomed to.
+Every country has its own driving rules so it's smart to do some basic homework on your destination before you ever climb behind the wheel—especially if said wheel isn't on the side of the car that you're accustomed to.

 It might be tempting to go with familiar American rental car agencies like Hertz, Enterprise, and Avis, but be sure to check out all your options before you settle on a specific agency.
-While these companies are convenient and operate in many different countries abroad, but their rates are often more expensive than local or national agencies.
-Be sure to compare rates online through sites like Kayak or Expedia.
+While these companies are convenient and operate in many different countries abroad, their rates can be more expensive than local or national agencies.
+You'll want to compare rates online through sites like Kayak or Expedia before making a decision.
 Also, be aware of holiday and other peak tourist-season pricing.

-Make sure you're covered in case of accident or theft
+Make sure you're covered in case of accident, theft, or other car troubles

 Your personal car insurance probably won’t cover a rental car abroad, let alone an accident in a foreign country.
-Which means it's crucial to both: a) get at least the basic insurance, and b) read the fine print to know exactly what said basic insurance covers.
-For example, mandated liability coverage in Europe protects all accident-related damage to anyone or anything outside the car.
-It's also worth asking if the agency offers zero-deductible collision damage waiver (CDW) coverage.
+That's why it's crucial to get basic insurance (at least!) and make sure you read the fine print so you're well-versed in what exactly that insurance actually covers.
+It's also worth asking if the agency offers a zero-deductible collision damage waiver (CDW).
 It’s probably expensive, but it will give you peace of mind if there’s an accident or issue on the road.
-And finally, there's loss and damage waiver (LDW) and theft protection.
-These may be secondary considerations but in some countries like Italy, where vehicle theft is common, it’s mandatory.

-Before you agree to the rental car company's insurance, however, is that some travel credit cards offer international coverage.
-If it does, it could be your cheapest option, so definitely take a look.
+One thing to note before you agree to the rental car company's insurance, however, is that some travel credit cards offer international coverage.
+If your card provides international coverage, it could be your cheapest option, so definitely take a look.
 If you do have coverage with your credit card, read the fine print and make sure there are no specific clauses and exclusions to liability coverage.

-Citymapper is a free app that gives you all of your transit options, including car, subway, taxi, bike, and walking routes in select cities like London, Singapore, Mexico City, and Paris.
+Your options include Citymapper, a free app that gives you all of your transit options, including car, subway, taxi, bike, and walking routes in select cities like London, Singapore, Mexico City, and Paris.
 If you plug in a specific trip when you have service, you'll be able to star it for offline use.
-There are also the premium GPS road apps that give turn-by-turn driving directions without using precious data.
-Sygic GPS Navigation and Navmii are two that come preloaded with driving information, helping you to know what construction, vehicle tolls, and border crossings are ahead.
+There are also premium GPS road apps that give turn-by-turn driving directions without using precious data.
+Sygic GPS Navigation and Navmii are two that come preloaded with driving information, alerting you to any construction, vehicle tolls, and border crossings coming up ahead.